TrivadisPF/soccer-demo/README.md

-# Football Streaming Demo
+# Soccer Streaming Demo

-This project shows how to setup and run the demo used in various talks, such as "Introduction into Stream Processing".
+This project shows how to setup and run the demo used ...

 ![Alt Image Text](./images/use-case-overview.png "Use Case Overview")

-## Preparation
+## Preparation (tbd)

 The platform where the demos can be run on, has been generated using the [`platys`](http://github.com/trivadispf/platys)  toolset using the [`platys-modern-data-platform`](http://github.com/trivadispf/platys-modern-data-platform) stack.